juren53/WHM/README.md

 ## JAU's WHM work files

-Ths repository is a collection of JAU's work files for the Weston Historical Museum
+Ths repository is a collection of JAU's work files related to the **Weston Historical Museum**

 They organized by areas of work: